BSc (Hons) Osteopathy, Dip. OMP, Dip. SIM

 Certified Athletic Therapist, Osteopathic Manual Practitioner

-Nancy graduated of the Sheridan College, Sports Injury Management Program.
-She is a Certified Athletic Therapist with the Canadian Athletic Therapists Association (CATA) and a member of the Ontario Association of Athletic Therapists (OATA).
+Nancy is a graduate of the Sheridan College, Sports Injury Management Program.
 Seeking to expand her ability to help those in pain, Nancy later graduated from the Canadian College of Osteopathy in Toronto, Ontario with a Diploma in Osteopathic Manual Practice.
 She then went on to complete a BSc(Hons) Osteopathy from the British College of Osteopathic Medicine (Plymouth University).
-Nancy is a member of the Ontario Association of Osteopathic Manual Practitioners (OAO).
+Starting in the fall of 2023, Nancy entered a distance learning Masters in Osteopathy with Metropolia University in Helsinki, Finland.

 Always striving to offer the best possible care, Nancy regularly attends conferences, courses, and seminars.
-Past courses include pediatrics and motor development, women’s health, fascial and structural work, treating Concussions, philosophies related to Osteopathic Treatment and Osteopathic Endocranial Spasm Courses as well as keeping up to date on training methods and functional movement.
+Past courses include nutrition, pediatrics and motor development, women’s health, fascial and structural work, treating Concussions, philosophies related to Osteopathic Treatment and Osteopathic Endocranial Spasm Courses as well as keeping up to date on training methods and functional movement.

 Nancy was an instructor for the discontinued Ontario Sport Alliance Sport First Aid and Tape and Wrapping program and has developed a series of Tape and Wrap workshops for high school SCHISM programs and others looking to learn the basics of athletic taping, support techniques and return to play assessment.